 Collection in our system are all the resources in our database.
 For the general search engine system, collection are the entire Web resources.

+A modern front-end programming framework, which combines and compiles JS, CSS, and HTML to display the views on the browser.

 Cluster, or server cluster.
 It is a kind of deployment method that combines multiple servers into a server group to provide different services.
 The servers in the cluster can exchange data through API.

 The database performance table is from Roman Čerešňák, Michal Kvet, Comparison of query performance in relational a non-relation databases, Transportation Research Procedia, Volume 40, 2019, Pages 170-177, ISSN 2352-1465,

-MongoDB is example here any non-relational database which can store simple “key-value” like Mongo can be used in the second layer.
+MongoDB is used as an example here; any non-relational database which can store simple “key-value” pairs like MongoDB can be used in the second layer.

 In computer science, a B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
-B-tree storage is default used in Mongo.
+B-tree storage is the default used in Mongo.

-ost relational databases also support index like B-tree or Hash, match sentences using LIKEis not supported
+Though most relational databases also support non-simple indexes like B-tree or Hash, matching sentences using LIKE with such indexes is not well-supported.

-key in relational databasesMySQL will use B-tree or Hash index to enhance the search speed.
+The primary key in relational databases (such as MySQL) will use a B-tree or Hash index to enhance the search speed.